ArthFadia/Terrain_Recognition/TerrainRecognitionProject/README.md

 # TerrainRecognitionSIH

-This is our efforts to solve a little problem statement given to us in Smart India Hackathon 2023
+This is our efforts to solve a little problem statement given to us in SIH 2023

 ## How to run the website on your system.